 - 3 cups milk

-- 1 cup dry yellow cornbread mix (see the note above for my homemade version)
+- 1 cup dry yellow cornbread mix (see note)

 - 2 tablespoons butter

 - 1 ½ pounds boneless skinless chicken breasts, cut into 1/2-inch cubes

 - 2 medium sweet potatoes, about 1 1/2 pounds, peeled and cut into 1/2-inch pieces

 - 1 cup shredded Monterey Jack Cheese